JSTOR-Labs/plant-humanities/John/README.md

 [^ref9]: Nelson.
 37.
 [^ref10]: Ellis, John.
 Directions for Bringing over Seeds and Plants, from the East-Indies and Other Distant Countries, in a State of Vegetation: Together with a Catalogue of Such Foreign Plants.
 To Which Is Added, the Figure and Botanical Description of a New Sensitive Plant, Called Dionaea Muscipula: Or, Venus’s Fly-Trap.
 London: Printed and sold by L. Davis, 1770.
 37.
 [^ref11]: Linnaeus, Carl.
 “Letter 21 November 1768, Uppsala to Nicolaas Laurens Burman, Amsterdam.”
 Accessed April 25, 2021. http://urn.kb.se/resolve?urn=urn:nbn:se:alvin:portal:record-232622.
-[^ref12]: “Dionaea Muscipula - Venus Flytrap | Thomas Jefferson’s Monticello.”
+[^ref12]: Thomas Jefferson.
+“Dionaea Muscipula - Venus Flytrap | Thomas Jefferson’s Monticello.”
 Accessed April 5, 2021. https://www.monticello.org/site/research-and-collections/dionaea-muscipula-venus-flytrap#footnote2_d6l1jms.
-[^ref13]: Darwin Correspondence Project, “Letter no. 2996,” accessed on 2 August 2021, https://www.darwinproject.ac.uk/letter/DCP-LETT-2996.xml
+[^ref13]: Charles Darwin.
+Darwin Correspondence Project, “Letter no. 2996,” accessed on 2 August 2021, https://www.darwinproject.ac.uk/letter/DCP-LETT-2996.xml
 [^ref14]: Charles Darwin.
 Insectivorous Plants.
 286.
 [^ref15]: Darwin, Erasmus.
 The Botanic Garden: A Poem, in Two Parts ... : With Philosophical Notes.
 J. Johnson, 1795.
 II.1:231-42.
-[^ref16]: Bartram, William, and T. Cander.
+[^ref16]: Bartram, William.
 Travels through North and South Carolina, Georgia, East and West Florida, the Cherokee Country, the Extensive Territories of the Muscogulges or Creek Confederacy, and the Country of the Chactaws : Containing an Account of the Soil and Natural Productions of Those Regions : Together with Observations on the Manners of the Indians : Embellished with Copper-Plates.
 Philadelphia : Printed by James and Johnson, 1791. https://www.biodiversitylibrary.org/item/191332. xiii—xiv.
 [^ref17]: Darwin, Francis.
 1878.
 Experiments on the Nutrition of Drosera rotundifolia.
 Botanical Journal of the Linnean Society, 17(98): 17–31.